rubyworks/rubytest/README.md

 If any test object responds to `#omit?` it indicates if the test unit or case should be skipped, though it still may be mentioned in the test output.

+A test object can also supply a `#subtext`, which can be used to describe the _setup_ assiciated with a test.
+(Note, this may never be used if the test framework only supports one subtext per test case, i.e. the context, in which case the context and subtext effectively share a single description.)

 A test framework may raise a `Pending` exception and a test will be recorded as a "todo" item.
 Ruby Test defines `class Pending < Excpetion; end`.
 A test framework can also to define this class, if need be.